Skip to main content Skip to footer

 Overall, for each kilogram lost, the risk of developing type 2 diabetes drops by 16 percent.

 There are many plans that support weight loss.
 The key is to find one that works for you.
 A plan should fit around your lifestyle, budget and food preferences, while promoting eating habits you can stick with long term.
 Ideally, a plan should follow the principles of the Eatwell Guide.
 This means it should be rich in plant-based foods such as wholegrains, vegetables and fruit, with moderate amounts of animal products if you choose to eat them.
-Sugary, fatty and processed foods should be limited.
+Foods that are high in fat, salt or sugar should be limited, for example, sugary drinks, biscuits, cakes, pastries and fatty meats.
 Calorie and portion control are also important components of a weight loss plan.

 The NHS website provides several resources, including a 12-week weight loss plan, to support weight management.